lordslair/ra-completion/README.md

 │   ├── lib                           |
 │   │   └── RAB                       |
 │   │       ├── SQL.pm                |  RAB::SQL        to interact with MySQL DB
+│   │       ├── Sprites.pm            |  RAB::Sprites    to interact with Imagemagick
 │   │       ├── Twitter.pm            |  RAB::Twitter    to check mentions, and reply
 │   │       └── RAAPI.pm              |  RAB::RAAPI      to fetch data from RA.org API
 │   ├── ra-completion                 |  Main script, the Docker endpoint daemon who does all the work